top of page

 Classics, Romance

-My first Jane Austen novel and still the best.
+My first Jane Austen novel and still the best out of her six amazing books.

-The great thing about Pride and Prejudice is how the plot converges into a tense and satisfying ending while never being fully sure of the conclusion.
-In other Jane Austen works there is a predictable sense of convenience and summary, even in Persuasion - her second-best novel - and especially in the almost excellent but very flawed Sense and Sensibility.
+The great thing about P&P is how the plot converges into a tense and satisfying ending while never being fully clear about its conclusion.
+In other Jane Austen works there's a predictable sense of convenience in summarization, even in Persuasion - her second-best novel - and especially in the almost excellent but very flawed Sense and Sensibility.

-Elizabeth and Fitzwilliam Darcy are moralistic to the point of potentially destroying their happiness because of their principles.
-They are likeable, loveable and laughable people at the same time, absurd almost, determined to stick to their ideals no matter what.
+The main characters, Elizabeth and Darcy are moralistic to the point of potentially destroying their happiness because of their principles.
+They are likeable, loveable and laughable at the same time, almost absurd, for being so determined to stick to their ideals no matter what.

-I can’t really recommend any other Jane Austen books as even close to this, but I do recommend reading them for literary enjoyment, excellent prose and character development.
-Emma is a nice book, but not thrilling, and Mansfield Park and Northanger Abbey are very readable.
+I don't recommend other JA books anywhere near as high as P&P, but I do recommend reading them for literary enjoyment, excellent prose and character development.
+Emma is nice but not thrilling, even Mansfield Park is good, albeit a cop out.

 This book had a profound effect on me when I was younger.
-Sometimes literary classics can be a trawl - Moby Dick, Ulysses, etc. - but this one is worth it in hearts, diamonds and spades.
+Sometimes literary classics can be a trawl, such as Moby Dick, Ulysses, etc.; but this one is worth it in hearts, diamonds and spades.
 More complex than Jane Eyre, more satisfying than Tess of The D'urbervilles, more exciting than Madame Bovary and less verbose than Les Miserables.
-All of them great books, with Pride and Prejudice reigning as the classic queen.
+All of them great books, with P&P still reigning as the classic queen.

 bottom of page